Clinical trials are scientific studies that determine if a possible new medical advance can help people and whether it has harmful side effects. The

 people who volunteer to be studied during these trials are advised beforehand of possible risks.
 Before a clinical trial can begin for a treatment, medication or device, it must show promising results in laboratory or animal tests.

 Below are some common questions about clinical trials, with answers from the National Institutes of Health:

 instructions for using the treatment, medication or device throughout the trial.
 The team monitors the participant as the trial progresses and stays in touch after the trial is completed.
-All clinical trials follow a detailed plan called a protocol.
+All clinical trials follow a detailed plan called a protocol,

 Are clinical trials safe?

 For the most part, yes.
-However, sometimes clinical trials are for experimental medications intended for very sick people, so in those cases there are generally more risks involved.
-The patient will always be advised of the specific potential risks and
+However, sometimes clinical trials are for experimental medications intended for very sick people, so in those cases there may be more risks involved.
+The participant will always be advised of the specific potential risks and

 Who can participate in a clinical trial?